 Whatever their stories may be, one common thread runs through all of them – the wish to own their dream home.
 They have two options: purchase one that is already built and waiting for an occupant, or design and build their own.

 If you choose the latter, we highly recommend a barndominium.
 This barn-like structure is perfect for anyone who wants to have the final say regarding the layout of their home.

-A barndominium is affordable, energy-efficient and easy to maintain.
-Wide open spaces and high ceilings provide ample natural light and air circulation.
+A barndominium is affordable, energy-efficient, and easy to maintain.
+Wide-open spaces and high ceilings provide ample natural light and air circulation.
 The structure offers flexibility to suit your unique needs.
-We have curated 9 30×40 Barndominium Floor Plans floor plans for living spaces with an average size suitable for small families, couples, empty-nesters or siblings.
+We have curated 9 30×40 Barndominium Floor Plans for living spaces with an average size suitable for small families, couples, empty-nesters, or siblings.
 Each is thoughtfully designed and will jumpstart your creativity when it comes to designing your own abode.

 30×40 Barndominium Floor Plans Things to Consider